SchmidtDSE/afscgap/inst/paper.md

  - **Twist**: Overlays on the same display are enabled, allowing the player to leverage mechanics they just exercised in a now more complex interface.
  - **Conclusion**: The tool ends by giving the player an opportunity to demonstrate all of the skills acquired in a new problem.

-Finally, while this interface uses game / information design techniques to offer an accessible on-ramp for new users to quickly learn a sophisticated interface, it is also designed as a starting point for continued analysis by enabling users to generate either CSV or Python code to "take out" their work into other tools.
-Examined via two rounds of the Thinking-aloud Method, visualization design was evolved and confirmed [@thinkaloud].
+Finally, while this interface uses game / information design techniques to offer an accessible on-ramp to quickly learn a sophisticated interface, it is also designed as a starting point for continued analysis by enabling generating either CSV or Python code to "take out" work into other tools.
+Examined via Thinking-aloud Method [@thinkaloud].

 ### Limitations
-This library only focuses on single threaded non-asynchoronous utilization and its viusalization recognizes that aggregation of hauls happens on a single latitude / longitude point due to dataset limitations which may cause some approximation in regional catch per unit effort as documented in the visualization's README [@readme].
+This library focuses on single threaded non-asynchoronous utilization and  visualization recognizes that aggregation of hauls happens on a latitude / longitude point due to dataset limitations which may cause some approximation in regional CPUE as documented in the visualization's README [@readme].

 # Acknowledgements
-Thank you to Carl Boettiger and Fernando Perez for advice in the Python library.
-Also, thanks also to Maya Weltman-Fahs, Brookie Guzder-Williams, and Magali de Bruyn for advice on the visual analytics tool.
-This is a project of the The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley where Kevin Koy is Executive Director.
-Though the project lists full dependencies, authors wish to particularly thank runtime dependencies D3, ColorBrewer, Requests, and Papa Parse [@d3; @colorbrewer; @requests; @papa].
+Thank you Carl Boettiger and Fernando Perez for advice in the library.
+Thanks also to Maya Weltman-Fahs, Brookie Guzder-Williams, and Magali de Bruyn for advice on visualizations.
+Project of the The Eric and Wendy Schmidt Center for Data Science and the Environment at University of California Berkeley where Kevin Koy is Executive Director.
+Though the project lists full libraries, authors thank runtime dependencies D3, ColorBrewer, Requests, and Papa Parse [@d3; @colorbrewer; @requests; @papa].

 # References